 - Add smarts to any TV with the best streaming devices

-We're here to help.
-Not only will we discuss why you might want a dumb TV, but how to find one, and how to buy the dumb TV that's right for you.
+Ready to dive into the world of dumb TVs?
+Keep reading to see why you might want a dumb TV, how to find one, and how to buy the dumb TV that's right for you.

 What is a dumb TV?